probabl-ai/consortgroup-workshop/README.md

 # Leaderboard

-You can view the leaderboard of everyone's experiments ranked by AUPRC here: [Leaderboard](https://leaderboard.probabl.ai/d/wavestone-workshop)
-Try to reach the top of the leaderboard!
+You can view the leaderboard of everyone's experiments ranked by METRIC here: [Leaderboard][ADD LEADERBOARD] Try to reach the top of the leaderboard!